Our treasure trove of resources, tips and tricks

 The pandemic has massively accelerated digital communication, which now plays a part in every aspect of our lives.
 The level of information we are exposed to has also increased massively.
 However, according to a Microsoft study, as we spend more time online, our attention span has decreased to around 8 seconds – the same level as a goldfish!
-All this means content needs to be fresh, useful, short and easily digestible.
+All this means content, including video, needs to be fresh, useful, short and easily digestible.

 That’s why video is increasingly being used to enhance communication and share messages succinctly.
 They can help attract followers and shares on social media too, with data from Twitter indicating that they are 6x more likely to be retweeted than posts with photos.
 As with anything in the digital world, it has to look good too.